20-Year-Old Man Killed In Shooting Outside Revere Beach Ice Cream Shop

 REVERE (CBS) – A young man was shot and killed outside an ice cream shop in Revere late Sunday night.

-The 20-year-old man, who has not been identified, was shot in front of Twist and Shake on Revere Beach Boulevard around 10 p.m. after an “altercation,” according to Massachusetts State Police.
+The 20-year-old man, later identified as Yaseen Butt of Revere, was shot in front of Twist and Shake on Revere Beach Boulevard around 10 p.m. after an “altercation,” according to Massachusetts State Police.
 They said the shooter ran away.

 “The investigation into the identity and whereabouts of the shooter is ongoing,” police said in a statement.
 “No further information is being released.”